Calcaneal Stress Fracture [Causes, Symptoms & Best Home Treatment!]

 With calcaneal stress fractures often comes pain.
 Pain that comes with fractures may not be felt right away but can take days to start feeling symptoms.
 In most calcaneal stress fracture cases causes the inability to walk or bear weight.
 Bruising and swelling may also occur around your heal and ankle.

-Treating Calcaneal stress fracture
+Calcaneal stress fracture squeeze test:

 With any heel pain it is recommend to seek your podiatrist to confirm the diagnosis and ensure a the fastest recovery time.
 Depending on the fracture podiatrist will recommend different treatment.
 Immobilizing your foot such as a cast or boot keeps the bone in place aiding in the healing process.
 It is very important to stay of your foot as much as possible to keep unwanted pressure to your calcaneal bone.
 This in combination of RICE (rest, ice, compression and elevation helps reduce swelling and helps heal.
 Images such as X rays will be need to determine if surgery is required.